Traverse City, Michigan: Airports

-Cherry Capital Airport in Traverse City is the fourth largest airport in Michigan.
+Cherry Capital Airport in Traverse City is the third busiest airport in Michigan, and serves as a primary aviation hub for Northern Michigan.

 Buses

-Indian Trails offers intercity bus service to St. Ignace to the north and Grand Rapids and Kalamazoo to the south.
+Bay Area Transportation Authority (BATA) offers local transit service in Traverse City, as well as to and from surrounding areas.
+Additionally, Indian Trails offers intercity bus service to St. Ignace to the north and Grand Rapids and Kalamazoo to the south.

-Bay Area Transportation Authority (BATA) offers local bus service, as well as to surrounding areas.